Specific Subject Requirements and Recommendations

 Bachelor of Landscape Architecture (B.L.A.)

 Note: Applicants are required to complete a Background Information Form (BIF).
-Sciences as well as the arts and languages are encouraged for all applicants.
+Sciences, technical drawing and language courses are recommended.

 Bachelor of One Health (B.O.H.)